Low-Fat Raw Food Diet: A Short and Sweet Guide

 Low-Fat Raw Food Diet: The Benefits to All Living Creatures and the Environment

-A low-fat raw food diet and other vegan lifestyle choices enable me and thousands of others across the globe to give fellow sentient earth and sea creatures the freedom they deserve and live the lives they desire.
-These creatures are not here for human beings to eat or steal the byproducts of (dairy and honey), nor are they here for clothing, to do work for us or our amusement (circuses) or study (zoos and aquariums).
+A low-fat raw food diet and other vegan lifestyle choices enable me and thousands of others across the globe to give fellow sentient earth and sea creatures the freedom they deserve to lead the lives they desire.
+These creatures are not here for human beings to eat or steal the byproducts of (dairy and honey), nor are they here for clothing (leather), to do work for us (horse carriage) or our amusement (circuses) or study (zoos and aquariums).

 Additionally, a low-fat raw food diet can help protect Mother Earth’s precious and ever-scarcer land, water and fresh-air resources.
 It is estimated that 9 billion to 10 billion human beings will roam the earth come 2050, and this year is also seen as a tipping point for the planet.
-If human beings continue to eat animal products and cook their foods, we simply may run out of land, lots of which is required to not only house so many people but to raise animals for human beings to eat.
+If human beings continue to eat animal products, we simply may run out of land, lots of which is required to not only house so many people but to raise animals for human beings to eat.
 Moreover, we may also run out of fresh water because much water is required for animal agriculture.
+Livestock and their products combine for 51 percent of all greenhouse gas emissions, one study shows.
+Understand that this is almost quadruple the impact on greenhouse gas emissions of all the planet’s roughly 1 billion automobiles.

 Low-Fat Raw Food Diet: Meal Plan of What to Eat and When to Eat